RehanSaeed/rehansaeed.github.io/content/posts/2020/the-fastest-way-to-publish-a-nuget-package/index.md

   - ".NET Boxed"
 ---

 So, you want to publish a new NuGet package?
 You just want to get your code up into nuget.org as quickly as possible but there is so much that you have to setup to get there.
 Not any more!
-I'll show you how you can publish a NuGet package to GitHub with all the bells and whistles in a couple of minutes.
+I'll show you how you can create a new project and publish a NuGet package with all the bells and whistles in a **couple of minutes**.

 We'll start off by creating a new GitHub repository using the new [GitHub CLI](https://github.com/cli/cli).
-I'm new to the GitHub CLI but creating a new repo seems pretty simple.
-Unfortunately however, the CLI is interactive, so after executing a command, you do have to answer some questions.
+Unfortunately however, the CLI is interactive, so after executing a command, you do have to answer some questions instead of being able to pass some flags.
 In this case, we enter `Y` to tell it to clone the repository.

 ```powershell
 gh repo create RehanSaeed/FastestNuGet --public